amelia-bryant/SMII/tutorial_sheets/02_planar_kinematics_accel_ans.md

 $$ v_a=r\omega i $$

-Next find velocity of C. Intruitivley this must only have j velocity component meaning the velocity must be
+Next find velocity of C. Intuitively this must only have j velocity component meaning the velocity must be

 $$ v_C = r\omega i + r\omega j$$